Start where you are. You don’t have to be perfect, just present.

 5. Grow, Don’t Perform

-I still catch myself trying to “look strong” when I feel anything but.
-But the difference now is: I notice it.
-And I can choose something different.
-When you drop the act and choose authenticity, you make room for change—not because you’re broken, but because you’re worthy of becoming more whole.
+I still catch myself trying to “look strong” when I don’t feel strong at all.
+But the difference now is: I often notice it.
+And then I can choose something different.
+When you drop the act and choose authenticity, you make room for change.
+Not because you’re broken, but because you’re worthy of becoming more whole.

 4 Masculinity Mistakes That Keep You Stuck

-Even with the best intentions, it’s easy to fall into traps—especially when you’re unlearning old habits and navigating a new way of being.
-These aren’t failures.
-They’re just detours.
+Even with the best of intentions, it’s easy to fall into traps, especially when you’re still unlearning old habits and navigating a new way of being.
+That’s just part of the learning process.
+These aren’t failures, just detours.
 Spotting them makes it easier to shift direction.

 1. Overcompensating